 Veterati is a mentorship program, providing networking, encouragement, and feedback on the job hunt.
 It is all online, so you don’t have to worry about

 Ideally, you’re not waiting until after transition to start your transition plan.
-If your military member is currently serving, please be sure to take advantage of the many programs available to continue your education and develop your career.
+If your military member is currently serving, please be sure to take advantage of the many employment resources available to continue your education and develop your career.
 Not all programs continue to be available after separation from the military, so it pays to get your ducks in a row early!